When the central retina does not lie flat against the back of your eye, your vision may look wavy, or you may have trouble distinguishing details.

 Special pictures called optical coherence tomography (OCT) aid in the diagnosis of a macular pucker.
 The OCT is a machine that non-invasively scans the back of your eye and provides microscopic images of the retina and macula.
 OCT scans can diagnose macular pucker as well as other retinal diseases.

 If your symptoms are mild or you have no symptoms, then you might not need any treatment at all.
 Your ophthalmologist will recommend regular eye exams to monitor for any worsening over time.
-Eye drops, medicine, and laser surgery do not help if you have macular pucker.
+Eye drops, medicine, and laser procedure do not help if you have macular pucker.

 If you are having significant symptoms that are affecting your daily life, then your retina surgeon may recommend a surgery called vitrectomy with membrane peel.
 Vitrectomy surgery is the removal of the vitreous gel with peeling of the scar tissue off the surface of the macula.
 This allows the wrinkle to flatten the macula, returning it to its proper position and orientation.
 Improvement in vision can take several months and despite surgery, your sight may not be quite as good as it was before macular pucker.